jafar255/Greenden-Tailwind/README.md

-# Greedan - Plant Store Website 🌿
+# Greenden - Plant Store Website 🌿

-Greedan is a responsive plant store website built using **HTML5** and **Tailwind CSS**.
+Greenden is a responsive plant store website built using **HTML5** and **Tailwind CSS**.
 It features a clean and modern design tailored for plant lovers and online plant shoppers.

 ## 🌱 Features